HalldorUlfarsson/elgreco/CV.md

 Early halldorophone study exhibited at Kalevala museum in Juminkehko Finland.
 Become member of Artist run finnish video-art distribution center AV-Arkki.
 Kesko stipend.
 Awarded one graduating student from each department of the Academy.
-Composition for Seagull and Halldorophone performed at Musica Nova festival Helsinki. with composer Tim Page.
+Composition for Seagull and halldorophone performed at Musica Nova festival Helsinki. with composer Tim Page.
-Employed by Fung Collaboratives for the production of the Snow Show in Sestriere Italy (held in conjunction with the Winter Olympics 2006 as a part of the "Cultural Olympics").
 Polyphonia.
 Group exhibition, Gallery Ranktakasarmi, Helsinki.
 Performance "Werewolves" with Tero Nurminen.

 2005
-Nýhil international poetry festival, Reykjavík, Iceland.
-"Hermit's lament" performance.
+"Hermit's lament" performed at Nýhil international poetry festival, Reykjavík, Iceland.
 BAF festival, Kaapelitehdas Helsinki.
 Audiovisual composition "HNARTHABLOOD" performed live.
-The Finnish Cultural Foundation (SKR).
-Grant to develope Halldorophones.
+Awarded a grant from the Finnish Cultural Foundation (SKR) to develope halldorophones.
 Mansedans, new-music festival, Tampere.
 Performance "Hermits' Lament".
-Assistent builder to Tea Mäkipää installing the sculpture "1:1" in Germany, Austria and Japan.
+Assistent to Tea Mäkipää working on her large scale installations in Germany, Austria and Japan.
 Solo exhibition "Breaths & Thoughts", Kuvataideakatemia Gallery, Helsinki.
 Composition for Seagull and Halldorophone performed at Korvat Auki festival Helsinki.

-04 -
+2004
 Group exhibition at Experimental Sound Gallery, Pushkinskaya 10.
 St Petersburg, Russia.
-Snow Show, Rovaniemi Finland, Joint project of Fung Collaboratives (NY) and Rovaniemi / Kemi artmuseums.
-First prize winner of international student competition for art.
-The exhibited work was developed with student architect competition winner Pernille Louise Klausen. - catalog available.
+Develop a pavillion with architect Pernille Louise Klausen as student participants of the Snow Show in Rovaniemi Finland a joint project of Fung Collaboratives (NY) and the Rovaniemi and Kemi artmuseums.
-Tampere Biennale, new-music festival.
-Halldorophone performance.
+Tampere Biennale, new-music festival. halldorophone performance.
 Famul - Stuart International Exhibition of Students of European Art Schools, Slovenia.
 Touring exhibition in Slovenia.
-Akademie Schloss Solitude Summer Festival, Stuttgart Germany.
-Halldorophone concert in a tree.
+Akademie Schloss Solitude Summer Festival, halldorophone concert.
-Halldorophone #3 commissioned by icelandic pop-band múm.
-Halldorophone performance at  Äänen Lumo.

-03 -
+Icelandic pop-band múm commissions a halldorophone.

+2003
 Performance with Hallvardur Asgeirsson and others at the Reykjavik Art Museum.
 Hondo scandinavian tour (Halldorophone performances) - Gallery / residency Skaftfell Seyðisfirði, Iceland -  The Nordic House in Torshavn, Faeroe Islands -  Isotop Atelier and Showroom in Bergen, Norway.
 "What goes around..."
 Performed at Ung Nordisk Musik (new music festival) in Oslo.
 Collaboration with Tim Page - Catalog available.